nerdmaennchen/qrqma/src/qrqma/README.md

 # QRQMA
-qrqma is a C++ implementaion of [Jinja](https://jinja.palletsprojects.com/) templates that tries to go as far as possible to reach Jinja's flexibility while retaining as much C++ mentality as possible. qrqma should not be considdered complete or ready for productive use, yet!
+qrqma is a C++ implementaion of [Jinja](https://jinja.palletsprojects.com/) templates that tries to go as far as possible to reach Jinja's flexibility while retaining as much C++ mentality as possible.
+Please bear in mind that qrqma is not a 1to1 drop in replacement for Jinja since some of Jinja's features simply cannot be realized in C++.
-It's still missing plenty of features.
+Also qrqma is still missing some features.

 Most of this documentation is taken from the [Jinja documentation](https://jinja.palletsprojects.com/).
 If you love Jinja but miss using it from C++, you might love qrqma as well.